gregsdennis/Manatee.Json/docs_source/usage/schema/vocabs.md

 ### Registering a vocabulary

-To tell Manatee.Json about a vocabulary, you just need to create a `SchemaVocabulary` instance, return it from a new keyword (see below), and register the new keyword using `SchemaKeywordCatalog.Add<T>()`.
+To tell Manatee.Json about a vocabulary, you just need to create a `SchemaVocabulary` instance, return it [from a new keyword](#Vocabulary), and register the new keyword using `SchemaKeywordCatalog.Add<T>()`.
 The vocabulary will automatically register.

 The `SchemaVocabulary` class is quite simple.
 It just links the vocabulary URI to the associated meta-schema URI.
 These URIs are both required in the constructor.